Sous Vide Chicken Thighs

 How to make this without a sous vide machine

 Fill the pot with water and place a thermometer in it.
-Heat the water to 167°F. Put the seasoned chicken thighs in a ziplock bag with the aromatics of your choice, then remove the excess air.
+Heat the water to 167°F. Put the seasoned chicken thighs in a Ziploc bag with the aromatics of your choice, then remove the excess air.

 Cook the chicken thighs in your makeshift sous vide machine for an hour.
 Then remove them from the bags, sear, and serve.

-My recipe tips
+Arman’s recipe tips

 - Cook from frozen.
 You don’t need to thaw frozen chicken thighs.
 Cook them 60 minutes longer to give them time to defrost and cook through.